hikari-crescent/book/src/ext/tasks.md

-# crescent.ext.tasks
+# Tasks

 This module allows you to loop functions on a certain time period.

-## loops
+## Loops

 Loops run a certain time period after you start the bot.

-Using kwargs, loops can be set to loop after a certain amount of hours, minutes, or seconds.
+Using kwargs, functions can be set to loop after a certain amount of hours, minutes, or seconds.

 ```python